 Art 1

-This project is always one of my favorites because it shows just how far they’ve come as artists in such a short time.
+This project is always one of my favorites because it shows just how far they’ve come technically as artists in such a short time.

 Beginning the School Year with Art 1